-At this point, as Brooks explains, the couple “wanted to return to the old days, when they were spontaneous and loving around each other, but were afraid they would be rebuffed if they tried… so they just withdrew,” and blamed each other for everything that went wrong.
-Each felt personally victimized by the other and utterly helpless, simultaneously certain that they were in the right and “wondering if they were losing their minds.”
+At this point, as Brooks explains, the couple “wanted to return to the old days, when they were spontaneous and loving around each other, but were afraid they would be rebuffed if they tried… so they just withdrew.”
+Then they blamed each other for everything that went wrong.
+Each felt personally victimized by the other.
+Utterly helpless and simultaneously certain that they were in the right, they wondered “if they were losing their minds.”

 Brooks suggests that Harold and Erica might benefit from the liberal application of a simple principle: Dr. Gottman’s 5:1 Ratio.
 And this may well be true.
-Any couple may benefit from aiming to have five positive interactions for each negative one.
-This ratio works because it gives us the opportunity to start seeing each other in a different way, noticing the positive things our partners do in place of annoyances.
-Changing our focus in the moment becomes a habit, and our global attitudes shift.
-But David and Erica’s problems can’t be solved purely by pursuing this ratio, simply because without a basis in emotional attunement, success is unsustainable!
+Any couple should aim for five positive interactions for each negative one.
+This ratio works because it gives the opportunity to start seeing each other in a different way, noticing the positive things partners do in place of annoyances.
+Changing your focus in the moment becomes a habit, and your global attitudes shift.
+But Harold and Erica’s problems can’t be solved purely by pursuing this ratio.
+Without a basis in emotional attunement, success is unsustainable.

-What Harold and Erica are missing is friendship.
-They are missing a foundation of emotional attraction, a bond that can make their marriage a safe harbor to return to every night, a steady source of fulfillment amidst the bustle and stress of otherwise tumultuous lives.
-Divergent interests and busy personal schedules don’t have to dictate the course of a marriage – after all, pursuing independent goals is far less lonely (and often far more successful) with a partner’s caring support.
+Friendship is the missing factor for Harold and Erica, as well as the foundation of emotional attraction.
+It’s the bond that can make their marriage a safe harbor to return to every night amidst their otherwise tumultuous lives.
+Divergent interests and busy personal schedules don’t have to dictate the course of a marriage.
+After all, pursuing independent goals is far less lonely (and often far more successful) with a partner’s caring support.

-Here’s how you can start.
-Below, you’ll find an exercise designed by Dr. Gottman to increase emotional attraction by having stress-reducing conversations!
+Below, you’ll find an exercise designed by Dr. Gottman to increase emotional attraction by having stress-reducing conversations.

 First of all, what is emotional attraction?

-Emotional attraction means being attracted not just to your partner’s body, but also to their hearts, minds, and dreams.
+Emotional attraction involves not just your partner’s body, but also to their hearts, minds, and dreams.
 It means valuing them for who they are and what they stand for.
 While you may be sexually attracted to your partner’s physical appearance, developing deeper emotional attraction will make these feelings much stronger.

-If you are communicating well, you are likely comfortable opening up to your partner about your opinions without having to worry about being judged for them.
-This high level of intimate trust is reaffirmed in daily dialogue – specifically in a “How was your day, dear?” conversation – but you may be surprised to find out that this conversation doesn’t always have a positive effect!
+If you communicate well, you are likely comfortable opening up to your partner about your opinions without having to worry about being judged for them.
+Daily dialogue reaffirms this high level of intimate trust —specifically in a “How was your day, dear?” conversation—but it doesn’t always have a positive effect.